malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

-it is likely an issue with the methods used to calculate the breakdown because of the discrepancies in other models. [@Lombardo2006;@Kawasaki2019] The calculation of the breakdown of rotational and translational motion is explored further in @sec:sed.
+it is likely an issue with the methods used to calculate the breakdown because of the discrepancies in other models. [@Lombardo2006;@Kawasaki2019] The calculation of the breakdown of rotational and translational motion is explored further in @sec:sed using newly developed methods.

 ![The divergence in the rotational and translational diffusions when plotted against the structural relaxation